lady-h-world/My_Garden/reading_pages/Resplendent_Tree/about_resplendent_tree.md

 🌱 The connections between flowers on Resplendent Tree shows the power of [correlation][1].

 🌱 The behaviour of same breed gathering closer is the power of clustering.
-But Lady H. thinks our visitors must be very familiar with "clustering", and it will be more satisfying to show the power of [semi-supervised learning][2].
+[How do you often find the optimal number of clusters?][4]

+🌱 Besides clustering, want to see more power of [semi-supervised learning?][2]

 Let's go and collect the sprouts now!